-Depending on the state, there’s quite the disparity between what social activities one can and can’t engage in at the moment.
-There is, however, one that the whole country can partake in—yep, every Australian across the country is free to throw a picnic, even in Victoria.
+Depending on the state, there’s been quite the disparity between what social activities one can engage in this year.
+There is, however, one activity that's been pretty reliable across the board—yep, the good old-fashioned picnic.

 Pull out your finest plasticware and throw down a rug, these are Australia’s best picnic spots

 This one’s a rite of passage for any inner-city dweller.
 Plenty of flat, grassy patches for your picnic rugs, ample pergolas, playgrounds for the little ones, a basketball court and the infamous Fitzy skate bowl.